gcsescience.com 35 gcsescience.com

 and alkenes are identified by their double

-bond,
+bond, so

-so alcohols are identified by having an O–H group in the
+alcohols are identified by having an O–H group in the

 molecule.

-The group which identifies an organic molecule
+The group that identifies an organic molecule

-and gives it its chemical properties is called its functional group.
+its chemical properties is called its functional group.

 The O–H